 It’s no wonder Croatia has become such a popular destination for travellers from all over the world.
 This is especially true for the 3 places below that have been firmly put on the map:

-Split – the most popular gateway to many of Croatia’s islands, but that’s not all the city has to offer.
-Split is the largest city on the Dalmatian coast and boasts the title of a UNESCO World Heritage Site due to its history-rich Old Town.
-See here how to get from Dubrovnik to Split.
+Split is the most popular gateway to many of Croatia’s islands, but that’s not all the city has to offer.
+It’s the largest city on the Dalmatian coast and boasts the title of a UNESCO World Heritage Site due to its history-rich Old Town.

 And if you really want to get off the beaten track, Croatia’s interior is dotted with quaint villages as well as the magnificent Dinaric Alps mountains.